 Drive less.
 Perhaps carpooling, biking, mass transit, or walking are options for you.
 Why?
-Transportation is now the largest source of emissions in Massachusetts and across the United States.
+Transportation is now the largest source of emissions in Massachusetts, Connecticut, and across the United States.

 When buying your next vehicle, consider only electric or hybrid models.
 Massachusetts offers a $2,500 rebate.
 Why?
 Even when factoring in electricity generation, electric vehicles on average produce 70% less pollution than gas vehicles.

 Use energy wisely – and save money too!
 Get a home or workplace energy audit and identify where you can make the most energy savings gains.